 When it’s blackberry season, you make all you can with this abundant fruit.
 We had lots of rain in May, so my blackberry bushes are thriving.
-This Blackberry Clafoutis dessert recipe, baked in a cast iron skillet is so easy and takes less than one hour to bake and serve.
+This Blackberry Clafoutis dessert recipe, baked in a cast-iron skillet is so easy and takes less than one hour to cook and serve.

 Oh my goodness, this Clafoutis dessert turned out so good.
 Not only is this the first time I’ve made it, but it’s also the first French dessert I have ever made!

 First of all, do you know what a Clafoutis or Clafouti is?
 If you’re French, you’ll know right away, but if not – a Clafoutis is a French dessert that’s filled with fresh berries with a batter somewhat like a crepe.
 Or perhaps a better explanation would be a cake and a custard combined – if you can imagine that.

 When I find a recipe I like, I tend to amend it to my way of baking, in that I always use better-for-you ingredients.
 It’s the wellness thing to do to maintain a healthy lifestyle.

 I love finding new desserts to bake with all the blackberries my bushes produce.
 A couple of days ago, I made Blackberry Margaritas, and will probably make blackberry pancakes next because that’s what my son wants.
 I was also thinking about making blackberry banana bread.
 I’ve never put those two fruits together so that we will see.

 Okay, onto the Clafoutis recipe.
 This recipe was adapted from The Lodge Cast Iron Cookbook.
 Baking in cast iron is my favorite.